gsantner/felgo-eval-superjoe/doc-tutorial/2018-02-16-vplay-tutorial.md

 Scene {
     id: sceneBase

     opacity: 0              // Default invisible - changed by state in Main
     visible: opacity > 0    // A boolean property telling the visibility of this scene
     enabled: visible        // Opacity 0 would just mean transparent - visible false also skips rendering on this scene

-    Behavior on opacity {
+    Behavior on opacity {   // Always use animation when changing opacity NumberAnimation {
-        NumberAnimation {
             property: "opacity"; easing.type: Easing.InOutQuad
         }